azhx/blagoblag/content/blog/2016/dec/23/looking-for-work.rst

   substantial features and refactorings to a web framework (`Django`_ core developer), co-chaired a conference program committee (`PyCon`_), and been a member of the Board of Directors for the Python Software Foundation.
-* Advocated for and implemeneted improvements to the Python HTTPS/TLS stack, notably backporting significant improvements from Python 3 to Python 2 and enabling certificate validation by default.
+* Advocated for and implemented improvements to the Python HTTPS/TLS stack, notably backporting significant improvements from Python 3 to Python 2 and enabling certificate validation by default.
 * I'm comfortable with high stress/high ambiguity work.
 I've worked on projects